Anisotropic Kondo line defect and ODE/IM correspondence: Introduction

 \section{Introduction}

 Kondo model was invented to describe a single magnetic impurity in a condensed matter system and now has become a prototypical example of quantum impurity \cite{Kondo:1964nea,Wilson:1974mb,filyovMethodSolvingKondo1980,Andrei:1980fv,tsvelick1985exact,PhysRevLett.52.364,Andrei:1982cr}.
 See e.g. \cite{tsvelickExactResultsTheory1983,coxExoticKondoEffects1997} for a detailed account of the historical developments and further references.
 In the language of quantum field theory (e.g. \cite{Cardy:1989ir,Affleck:1990by,Affleck:1990iv,Affleck:1995ge,Fendley:1995kj}), a local impurity coupled to the bulk gives rise to a line defect, which is generically nonconformal.
 In particular, the Kondo line defect that we will consider in this paper is a large class of (nonconformal) chiral line defects where the impurity is only coupled to the chiral half of a bulk conformal field theory.
-Therefore throughout this paper, we will only focus on chiral CFTs since the Kondo defect is transparent to the anti-chiral sector.
+Therefore throughout this paper, we will only be concerned with the chiral half of a CFT since the Kondo defect is transparent to the anti-chiral sector.
+We will assume a basic familiarity with \cite{gaiottoIntegrableKondoProblems2021,gaiottoKondoLineDefects2020} and only review some necessary background to set up the notations.

 One of the basic examples is when the bulk CFT is chiral $SU(2)_k$ WZW model with the defect Hamiltonian

 where $t^a$ is $n$ dimensional irreducible matrix representation of $SU(2)$ and $J^a$ is the chiral $SU(2)_k$ WZW currents.
 It produces a line defect,